akora/akora-dev-blog/src/content/home.md

 # Welcome to AKora.dev

-My blog where I share technical tutorials, project showcases, and development insights.
-Heavily tied to my Github projects, if you find something interesting, you can find the source code there.
+A place to share the stories behind my project ideas and the journey of building them.
+Heavily tied to my Github repositories, if you find something interesting, get the source code from there.